Kenny Yeboah: New York Jets

 Yeboah signed with the New York Jets as an undrafted free agent on May 7, 2021.
 He was waived on August 31, and re-signed to the practice squad the next day.
 Yeboah was elevated to the active roster on October 9, for the team's week 5 game against the Atlanta Falcons and made his NFL debut in the game.
 On November 16, Yeboah was signed to the active roster.
 In a January 2, 2022, game against the Tampa Bay Buccaneers, Yeboah collected his first two NFL receptions for a total of 36 yards, both from quarterback Zach Wilson.

 On August 30, 2022, Yeboah was waived by the Jets and signed to the practice squad the next day.
 He was promoted to the active roster on November 5.

 On August 30, 2023, Yeboah was placed on injured reserve.
 He was activated on December 6.

 On August 27, 2024, Yeboah was placed on injured reserve.
 On October 31, the Jets reactivated him and Yeboah made his season debut in the Thursday Night Football win over the Houston Texans.
 In Week 11 of the 2024 season, Yeboah scored his first NFL touchdown against the Indianapolis Colts on an 11-yard pass from Aaron Rodgers.

 Detroit Lions

 On March 14, 2025, Yeboah signed a one-year contract with the Detroit Lions.
 He was placed on injured reserve on August 10, due to an undisclosed injury.
-He was released with an injury settlement on November 4.
+Yeboah was released with an injury settlement on November 4.

+Arizona Cardinals

+On June 11, 2026, Yeboah signed with the Arizona Cardinals.
+He was placed on injured reserve on August 8, and later released.